-- A robust Internal Audit function where the planned work is based on identified key systems and risk areas - An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes the requirement to report to the Finance and Audit Scrutiny Panel at least every quarter. - > A comprehensive risk management process that ensures the key risks across the authority, both operational and strategic, are captured and reported to senior officers and members. - The reports of the Chief Financial Officer to members and the senior management team including financial assessments of key projects and decisions.
+- > A robust Internal Audit function where the planned work is based on identified key systems and risk areas - An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes regular reporting to the Finance and Audit Scrutiny Panel. - A comprehensive risk management process that ensures the key risks across the authority, both operational and strategic, are captured and reported to senior officers and members. - > The reports of the Chief Financial Officer to members and the senior management team including financial assessments of key projects and decisions.